QuarkNerd/blog/lpage/_posts/2015-06-19-aurelia-part-one.md

 And when I run the site, I see it is available!

 The next thing I need is a DOM element, to give to code mirror in order for it to create its editor.
 After a little searching I see I can use the `ref` attribute to get an element to be assigned to my view model.
+Unlike angular this doesn't require any prefixing, but the attribute is used in polymer too, so it may be also in a spec associated with web components and that may protect it against future additions to the HTML spec.

+At this point you might reel back in horror at getting a reference to an element inside your code.
+In Angular you might be using directives for a layer of dom manipulation and controllers for manipulating those directives and containing the model.
+Or you might not be using any controllers at all, treating directives as your controllers and abstracting as much logic as possible to services.
+This second approach fits better with what Aurelia does (it has no controllers, just a view model which can interact in both directions with the dom), but it also fits with what Angular 2 has planned.
+The reasoning ties into web components, because a native element/web component exposes an API that might not be so low level.
+For instance the video element has a play function on it, if you want to play that video when an event is raised, you need to access the element and writing another piece of code that mirrors the API may not be worth it.

-My first attempt was to use a property setter.
-So, I had the following html template:
+So, my first attempt was to use a property setter.
+I had the following html template in `cmeditor.html`:

 {% highlight html %}
 <template>